SherG/sherrieg/content/blog/darya-dugin-assasination/index.md

 Last night I read the news about the assasination of Daria Dugin (also spelled Darya Dugina) - the daughter of Russian activist and far-right ideologue Alexander Dugin.

-This was a horrifying tableau, with the father at the scene of his daughter's murder.
+This was a horrifying tableau, with the father on the scene of his daughter's murder.

 Reports are thin on details and contradictory.
 Most say the car targeted was really the father's car.
 Others say the car was actually registered to the daughter.
-The investigation will be opaque to the West.
+The investigation and its findings will be opaque to the West.
+In fact, the entire event is opaque, as Western media only knows what Russian witnesses and Russian media have said about it.

 After I read several versions of this story, two ironies came to mind.